tlswg/tls13-spec/draft-ietf-tls-tls13.md

 --- abstract

 This document specifies Version 1.3 of the Transport Layer Security (TLS) protocol.
-The TLS protocol allows client/server applications to communicate over the Internet in a way that is designed to prevent eavesdropping, tampering, and message forgery.
+TLS allows client/server applications to communicate over the Internet in a way that is designed to prevent eavesdropping, tampering, and message forgery.
 --- middle